How do you decide on the design of your website for your business.

 Ten tips as a guide for getting good website design for you

-1. Choosing a Graphic Designer or a cheap Design Theme, Use a competent commercial ‘website designer’ who is very much experienced in designing specifically for web rather than for print.
+1. Choosing a Graphic Designer or a cheap Design Theme?
+We recommend you use a competent commercial ‘website designer’ who is very much experienced in designing specifically for web rather than for print or social media.
 This is a small number of graphic designers.
 Ask to see samples of past web design work.
 Talk to three of their references – ask them for advice on how you should work with this designer on the design of your website

 3. Do a wireframe or layout like an architects plan, for a mobile view first and then for a desktop view – approve that as a guideline.
 Always start with mobile first, because this is where most of your visitors will start their journey, even if they end up viewing on a desktop view later, especially true for B2B.

 4. Do full graphic design mockups of your website homepage or important pages to approve before you let a developer start any work.
 This will avoid surprises and revisions and time.
-It also allows you make any changes on paper/screen, before any development starts
+It also allows you make any changes on paper/screen, before any development starts.
+And it will save both time and costs.

 5. If you plan to use a cheap web design theme as a base for your own design, check out its reviews, see if previous users were happy with it.
 Check to see if its own developers are constantly doing required updates to see if they will be there for you, if you need help and you will need some.
 Avoid FREE themes, as they are free for a reason.
 Cheap themes are also cheap for a reason, usually because thousands of other companies are using the same one.
 Every theme also comes packed full of bits or elements that may slow up your website if used.